 - You have a responsibility to keep your scheduled appointment and to arrive on time.
-Missed scheduled appointments cause delay in treating you and other patients.
-If you do not keep scheduled appointments, you will be asked to meet with a staff member to discuss the reason for your missed appointments and whether you may continue as a patient of CommUnityCare.
+Missing scheduled appointments causes delays in treating you and other patients.
+If you do not keep scheduled appointments, you may be asked to meet with a staff member to discuss the reason for your missed appointments and whether you may continue as a patient of CommUnityCare.

 - You have a responsibility to be courteous and respectful to CommUnityCare staff and other patients.

 - You are responsible for the supervision of children you bring with you to CommUnityCare.
-You are responsible for their safety and the protection of other clients and our property.
+You are responsible for their safety, the protection of other patients and our property.

 If you are not satisfied with our services, please tell us.
-CommUnityCare want suggestions so we can improve our services.
-CommUnityCare staff will tell you how to file a complaint.
+CommUnityCare wants suggestions so we can improve our services.
+If you wish to file a complaint, you may do so by calling CommUnityCare’s Patient Complaint Hotline at (512) 978-9918.
 CommUnityCare will not punish you for filing a complaint and will continue to see you as a patient.

 CommUnityCare can decide to stop treating you as a patient.
 If CommUnityCare decides to stop treating you as a patient, you will be notified of the decision.
 You will be given 30 days to find another health care provider.
-During those 30 days, CommUnityCare will only provide care to you for immediate, serious health conditions.
-CommUnityCare can also decide to stop treating you immediately and without notice if CommUnityCare has determined that you have created a threat to the safety of the staff or other patients.
-You also have a right to receive a copy of the CommUnityCare termination policy
+During those 30 days, CommUnityCare will only provide care to you for your immediate healthcare needs.
+If determined that you have created a threat to the safety of the staff or other patients, CommUnityCare can decide to stop treating you without advance notice.

 Reasons for which CommUnityCare may stop providing health care services to you:

-- Intentional failure to follow the health care program, such as instructions about taking medications personal health practices, or follow-up appointments, as recommended by your doctor.
+- Intentional failure to follow the health care program, such as instructions about taking medications, personal health practices, or follow-up appointments, as recommended by your provider;

-- Creating a threat to the safety of the staff and/or other clients.
+- Creating a threat to the safety of the staff and/or other persons;

-- Intentional failure to accurately report your financial status.
+- Intentional failure to accurately report your financial status; or